-EBOOK - Winter Lift Cycle - Seasonal Tactical Fitness Periodization (NEW)
+EBOOK - Seasonal Tactical Fitness Periodization - Winter Lift Cycle

 Here is how this lifting cycle is going to look with a goal of gaining muscle, adding strength but also maintaining calisthenics and cardio scores.
 This is ideal for those who are serving or seeking to serve and still must pass military fitness tests, but also need to add strength for other rigorous activities required of the tactical profession / special ops levels included.